shrikeh-ansible-roles/ansible-rsyslog8/README.md

 # ansible-rsyslog8
-Ansible role to install version 8 of rsyslogd
+Ansible role to install version 8 of rsyslogd on CentOS or Debian flavours.